Rinshasheri03/SpecieScan/README.md

 Butterfly Identification using AI

-SpeciesScan – Butterfly Species Identification using CNN Project Overview
+SpeciesScan – Butterfly Species Identification using CNN

+⚫ Project Overview

 SpeciesScan is a machine learning-based application designed to identify butterfly species from images.
 The system uses a Convolutional Neural Network (CNN) trained on a dataset of butterfly images to classify species accurately.
 The project aims to demonstrate the application of deep learning in image classification and biodiversity identification.

-Objective
+⚫ Objective

 The main objective of this project is to develop an automated system capable of identifying butterfly species from images using deep learning techniques.
 It also aims to provide a simple interface for users to upload images and obtain predictions in real time.

-Technologies Used
+⚫ Technologies Used

 .
 Python
 .
 TensorFlow and Keras
 .
 Convolutional Neural Network (CNN)
 .
 OpenCV for image processing
 .
-Flask for web application development (if applicable) .
+Flask for web application development
+.
 HTML and CSS for frontend design
 .
 NumPy and Pandas for data handling

-Project Structure
+⚫ Project Structure

 SpeciesScan project contains the following structure

-SpeciesScan
-dataset directory containing training and testing images model directory containing the trained CNN model file static directory for CSS, JavaScript, and images templates directory for HTML files
+SpeciesScan dataset directory containing training and testing images model directory containing the trained CNN model file static directory for CSS, JavaScript, and images templates directory for HTML files